dkress59/wordpress-api-client/README.md

 #### ACF to REST API

-When using this package for a WP installation which relies on [Advanced Custom Fields](https://www.advancedcustomfields.com), it is recommended to also install [ACF to REST API](https://wordpress.org/plugins/acf-to-rest-api/): You can then [extend the typings](#extend-default-routes) of your post types with an `acf` field to enable __full acf support__ (GET + POST) for the WpApiClient.
+When using this package for a WP installation which relies on [Advanced Custom Fields](https://www.advancedcustomfields.com), it is highly recommended to also install [ACF to REST API](https://wordpress.org/plugins/acf-to-rest-api/): You can then [extend the typings](#extend-default-routes) of your post types with an `acf` field to enable __full acf support__ (GET + POST) for the WpApiClient.

 _Note:_ If you have one of your ACF fields set to output a 'Post Object', the typing of the corresponding REST API response object ist not your usual `WPPost`, but rather an `ACFPost`, which you can import from this library (see: [Helper Methods](#helper-methods) for further info).